schellenberg/computerscience20/docs/_sources/Python/Overview/OtherInputMethods.rst.txt

     subjects = ["English", "Math", "Computer Science", "History", "Phys Ed"]

-    # note that the values passed to the following function are Prompt, Window Title, and Choices
+    # the values passed to get_choice() are Prompt, Window Title, and Choices
     favourite = easy.get_choice("What is your fav?", "Pick Subject", subjects)

     easy.show_message("Good call. " + favourite + " is good.")